11 More Machine Learning

 • Linear activation function

 An autoencoder in this case would be equivalent to principal components analysis.
 In the approach described, PCA perfectly reconstructs the original data when considering all components, and so the error would be zero.
-But that doesn’t give us any dimension reduction, we still have as many nodes in the compression layer as we did inputs.
-So with PCA we often only retain a small number of components that capture the data variance by some arbitrary amount.
+But that doesn’t give us any dimension reduction, as we have as many nodes in the compression layer as we did inputs.
+So with PCA, we often only focus on a small number of components that capture the data variance by some arbitrary amount.
 The discarded nodes are actually still estimated though.

-Neural networks however are not bound to linear activation functions, the size of the inputs or even a single layer, and so they provide a much more flexible approach that can compress the data at a certain layer, but still have very good reconstruction error.
-Typical autoencoders would have multiple layers with notably more nodes than inputs.
-It’s not as easily interpretable as typical factor analytic techniques, and we still have to sort out the architecture.
+Neural networks are not bound to linear activation functions, the size of the inputs, or even a single layer.
+As such, they provide a much more flexible approach that can compress the data at a certain layer, but still have very good reconstruction error.
+Typical autoencoders would have multiple layers with notably more nodes than inputs, at least for some layers.
+They may ultimately compress to a bottleneck layer comprised of a fewer set of nodes, before expanding out again.
+An autoencoder is not as easily interpretable as typical factor analytic techniques, and we still have to sort out the architecture.
 However, it’s a good example of how the same underlying approach can be used for different purposes.

 Figure 11.3: Conceptual Diagram of an Autoencoder